 Legal Fees and Add Backs

-When going through the preliminary step of identifying the items to be included in the property pool that is available for distribution between parties, it may become clear, from review of bank transaction statements, that a spouse or both spouses, have withdrawn money for payment of legal costs post separation.
+When identifying items to be included in the property pool to distribute between parties, it may become clear, from review of bank transaction statements, that a spouse or both spouses, has withdrawn money to pay for legal costs after separation.
 Such withdrawals may have the consequence of depleting the value of assets.

-There is a long line of authority that a party can spend money held in bank accounts or otherwise sell assets (using the proceeds of sale) to make payment of their reasonable living expenses without it having any real consequence on their property adjustment claim.
+There is a long line of authority that a party can spend money held in bank accounts or otherwise sell assets (using the proceeds of sale) to pay their reasonable living expenses without it having any real consequence on their property adjustment claim.

 However, if payment of legal costs and disbursements are shown to be paid from a person’s own endeavours, including post separation income, then payment of legal costs is not generally added back.
 This is also the approach taken in respect to a person borrowing money to pay legal fees.
 Such debt is not usually listed as a liability of the parties to be included and having the effect of reducing the value of the property pool.